grpc/proposal/L58-python-async-api.md

 information and save computation resources or perform flow control.

 Acceptence critiria of this feature:
-* The implimentation of such feature should supported by official package, and users are not expected to directly access those metadata;
+* The implementation of such feature should supported by official package, and users are not expected to directly access those metadata;
 * Application logic has higher priority than the implicit propagation (e.g. setting timeout explicitly will override the propagated value);